apache/incubator-baremaps/examples/openstreetmap/README.md

 ## Conclusion

-In this tutorial, we learnt how to import OpenStreetMap data in Postgis and how to publish vector tiles with Baremaps.
+In this tutorial, we learnt how to import OpenStreetMap data in Postgis and how to create vector tiles with Baremaps.
 Prior to the release of Baremaps, we believe that creating a pipeline for publishing vector tiles from OpenStreetMap data was a rather time consuming task.

 As shown in this demonstration, Baremaps literally brings back the fun to creating a web mapping pipeline!